-The Best New Jersey Shore Wedding Venues
+The Best Wedding Venues Down the Shore

-Some old, some new, these favorites all exude their own brand of coastal charm.
+These 12 destinations all exude their own brand of coastal charm.

 Delivering the latest in style, inspiration, helpful tips and tricks, and everything else you need to know to plan the perfect Philly wedding.

 The beauty of Bonnet Island begins with Boathouse Chapel.
 Brought down from Vermont and reassembled beam by beam, the former barn sets a distinctively New England tone for the day with whitewashed benches and a stone fireplace.
 Dinner and dancing for up to 250 happen in the nautical-inspired ballroom next door, where the wood-paneled cathedral ceiling rises 30 feet high and the bay-facing wall features floor-to-ceiling windows.
 Entirely enclosed by water, the private island can also host your parents and wedding party overnight in 12 luxe suites.
-Manahawkin.
+2400 East Bay Avenue.